sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

 tries to take advantage of the exponential scaling dimension of the Hilbert space in the quantum computing context to prove an advantage over the classical RC.
-In QRC there is a register of accessable qubits :math:`\rho_0`, which are subject to encoding the classical information and measurements, and hidden qubits :math:`\rho_{\mathrm{hid}}`, which are related to the reservoir and artifically raise the dimension the reservoir dynamic acts on by the size of the hidden register.
+In QRC there is a register of accessable qubits :math:`\rho_0`, which are subject to encoding the classical information and measurements, and hidden qubits :math:`\rho_{\mathrm{hid}}`, which are related to the reservoir and artifically raise the dimension, the reservoir dynamic acts on, by the size of the hidden register.
 Therefore much richer internal dynamics are possible.

 First the classical input data :math:`x=\lbrace x^{(i)}\rbrace_{i=1}^D`, where :math:`D` denotes the samplesize, gets related to a unitary